Short Breaks for children and young people with special educational needs and/or disabilities, come in many different forms. They can -

 • enhance the abilities of parents and carers to care more effectively

-Short Breaks can last anything from a couple of hours to a weekend or longer and can be offered during daytimes, evenings, weekends and school holidays.
+Short Breaks can last anything from a couple of hours to an evening, overnight, weekend or longer and can be offered during evenings, weekends during term times and during school holidays.
 Short Breaks can take place within or outside the home, in the community or in a residential setting.

-For some short breaks an assessment of need may be necessary to ensure that the right level of support and short break activities or services are used.
+For some short breaks an assessment of need may be necessary to ensure that the right level of support and short break activities/services are used.

-Short breaks are available for children and young people from birth to their 18th birthday who are disabled, or have complex health needs where their disability has a significant impact on them and family life.
-You can check the eligibility criteria.
+Short breaks are available for children and young people from birth to their 18th birthday who are disabled, and/or have complex health needs where their disability has a significant impact on them and family life.
+LAFSS offer a drop in session each Friday from ages 14 and up to age 25 years.

 Universal short breaks can be accessed without an assessment.
-Providers of Targeted and Specialist Services may have their own criteria and carry out an assessment through home visit to ensure they are able to offer the best support.
-More specialist short breaks services generally require an assessment through the Children and Families Disability Team or Health's Children and Young People's Continuing Care
+Providers of Targeted and Specialist Services may have their own criteria and/or carry out an assessment through home visit to ensure they are able to offer the best support.
+More specialist short breaks services for the most complex young people generally require an assessment through the Children and Families Disability Team and/or Health’s Children and Young People’s Continuing Care.

-For more information about how to access short breaks contact -
+For more information about how to access short breaks, access the Short Breaks Statement 2026 or contact -

 • Children and Families Disabilities Team, telephone - 01482 715 155